 The popularity of the gift was seen as an enormous diplomatic success – so much so that British Prime Minister Edward Heath asked for pandas for the UK during a visit to China in 1974; Chia-Chia and Ching-Ching duly arrived at London Zoo a few weeks later.

 The practice of Panda Diplomacy existed as far back as the Tang Dynasty, when Empress Wu Zetian (625–705) sent a pair of pandas to the Japanese emperor.

 The PRC revived the practice in the 1950s, and from 1958 to 1982 China gave 23 pandas to nine different countries.

 By 1984, however, pandas were no longer used purely as agents of diplomacy.
-Instead, China began to offer pandas to other nations only on 10-year loans, standard terms including a fee of US$1 million per year and a provision that any cubs born during the loan be the property of the People’s Republic of China.
+Instead, China began to offer pandas to other nations on 10-year loans only, with standard terms including a fee of a million dollars US per year, and a provision that any cubs born during the loan be the property of the People’s Republic of China.

 Hsing-Hsing and Ling-Ling were not the first pandas to set foot in the US; the first person to bring a live giant panda to the USA was chain-smoking, heavy-drinking socialite-turned-hardy-bamboo-forest-trekker Ruth Harkness, back in 1936.
 Read her fascinating story by clicking the link below.